ActuallyAdequate/Chimaera/core/rules/character.md

 #### Sceptic

 The Body Part is heavily damaged puss seeping from deep wounds.
-Roll your DRB, on a Partial Fail Roll on the Malfunctions Table.

 #### Broken

 The Body Part no longer works and rests limp on your body.
-If you succeeded or didn't take the roll during the Sceptic disrepair do the following: Subtract your MUT from your DRB, and roll that many dice to a minimum of 1.
-On a Partial Fail roll on the Malfunctions Table.

 #### Special States of Disrepair